expo180/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-more loops and nested functions in C
+0x04.
+C - More functions, more nested loops